Omega Seamaster 501 automatic, 1956

 Summary

 I must admit this watch is tempting.
 A vintage Omega Seamaster is high on the list for my collection.
 Vintage Omega’s are so well made and robust that they still make excellent daily wearers.
 However, in my mind, the classic Seamaster has the hippocampus logo on the case back.
-This watch is totally legitimate and its plain case back is accurate for the date of the watch.
+This watch is totally legitimate, and its plain case back is accurate for the date of the watch.
 However, I want that iconic hippocampus logo.
-That isn’t to say I would turn this vintage watch down as a gift and I could see myself wearing it.
+That isn’t to say I would turn this vintage watch down as a gift, and I could see myself wearing it.
 However, if I am buying my one and only vintage Omega Seamaster, it needs that hippocampus on the case back.

 Leave a Reply